Purpose Of This Notice

 - To an insurance institution, agent, or credit reporting agency in order to detect or prevent criminal activity, fraud or misrepresentation in connection with an insurance transaction

-- To an insurance institution, agent, or credit reporting agency for either this agency or the entity to whom we disclose the information to preform a function in connection with an insurance transaction involving you
+- To an insurance institution, agent, or credit reporting agency for either this agency or the entity to whom we disclose the information to perform a function in connection with an insurance transaction involving you

 - To third parties in order to assist in the resolution of claims

-- To a medical care institution to medical professional in order to verify coverage and/or benefits, conduct an audit that would enable us to verify treatment
+- To a medical care institution to a medical professional in order to verify coverage and/or benefits, conduct an audit that would enable us to verify treatment

 - To an insurance regulatory authority, law enforcement, or other governmental authority in order to protect our interests in preventing or prosecuting fraud